Kinto/kinto/cliquet_docs/reference/permission.rst

 If *Basic Auth* authentication is enabled, private user resources can become semi-private or public if the ``user:pass`` is publicly known and shared (for example ``public:`` is a valid user:pass combination).
-That's how most simple demos of *Kinto* — a *Cliquet*-based application — are built by the way!
+That's how most simple demos of *Kinto* — a *Kinto-Core*-based application — are built by the way!

 .. _permission-shareable-resource: